aymengan/ADA2017/project/README.md

 | references | list of strings | citing papers' ID | ["4f4f200c-0764-4fef-9718-b8bccf303dba", "aa699fbf-fabe-40e4-bd68-46eaf333f7b1"]                                                                                  |
 | abstract   | string          | abstract          | This paper studies ...                                                                                                                                            |

 We would like to enrich the initial dataset by adding valuable informations on the authors, such as, the affiliated university at the time of the publication.
 For this aim, we will use at a first stage the [DBLP API](http://dblp.uni-trier.de/faq/How+to+use+the+dblp+search+API.html) to search for the affliation component of an author, which is not available for all authors.
 Therefore we would use other APIs such as [Elsevier Search API](https://dev.elsevier.com/api_docs.html), which can complete the missing affiliation information.
+Since our computers have a limited computational power, we would like to use the cluster by firstly uploading the dataset and then by using a Spark library named Graphx, which offers a wide range of functions that can be used for the sake of the project.

 # A list of internal milestones up until project milestone 2

 Here is a list of internal tasks until the subsequent project milestone:
-*  Data collection: try to add useful informations about the authors such as affiliated university.
+*  Data collection: try to add useful informations about the authors such as affiliated university and position.
 *  Data cleaning: complete missing informations as much as possible.
 *  Data understanding: deepen our perception of the data and check for possible correlations.
+*  Getting started with the cluster: upload the dataset and try the first Spark job with Graphx

 # Questions for TAa

-* Have already experienced such data analysis on computer science publications?
-If yes, what are your recommendations?
-* Do you have concerns on the data size of 1.7Gb ?
+* Regarding your experience, do you have any suggestions or recommendations for our project?
+* Is the scope of the project too broad? or do you think that it is well manageable?

 We are looking forward for your feedback :)